-Blue Ocean vs. Red Ocean Strategy Examples: Which One Is Right for You
+Blue Ocean vs. Red Ocean Strategy Examples: Which is Right?

 Industry jargon helps put names to the many faces of innovation concepts and strategies.
 Unfortunately, it also contributes to much of the abstraction associated with innovation management.
 The difference between blue ocean and red ocean strategy lies primarily in the target market.
 Blue ocean strategy opens a new market.
 Red ocean strategy competes in an existing space.